Buying land - All you need to know

 Thankfully, you can get a mortgage for land just as you can for a house.
 Generally, this will mean putting down a deposit of 20% of the land’s sale value, although that will vary depending on the lender.

 Keep in mind though that it’s not just the sale price you’ll need to account for.
 Land purchases will also include paying for the services of solicitors and surveyors, and you may also have to pay Stamp Duty Land Tax depending on its value.
 Stamp Duty rates and thresholds vary across the UK and are subject to change each tax year, so make sure you’re up to date on what charges you might face.

 Land buying process

-When you think you’ve found the right land for your development, it’s important to act fast.
+When you think you’ve found the right development land from a land agent for your commercial or residential property building project it’s important to act fast.
 Around 90% of land in England currently can’t be built on, so good plots don’t tend to stay on the market for long.

 But that doesn’t mean you should rush the process either.
 Even if you’ve done plenty of research already, you still need to do a thorough assessment of the land you’re buying before you hand over any money.